LogtalkDotOrg/logtalk3/library/ids/NOTES.md

 The generation of random identifiers uses the `/dev/urandom` random number generator when available.
 This includes macOS, Linux, *BSD, and other POSIX operating-systems.
-On Windows, a pseudo-random generator is used but randomized using the current wall time.
+On Windows, a pseudo-random generator is used, but randomized using the current wall time.

 Identifiers can be generated as atoms, lists of characters, or lists of